koii-network/docs/develop/command-line-tool/create-task-cli.md

 Make sure to set your environment variable `type` as `TASK_VARIABLE`.

 The `value` name should be the same as your environment variable name.
-The vital thing to remember is that the value is the actual Javascript valid property identifier, so it needs to follow the naming <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_objects#accessing_properties" target="_blank"> rules</a>.
+The vital thing to remember is that the value is the actual JavaScript valid property identifier, so it needs to follow the naming <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_objects#accessing_properties" target="_blank"> rules</a>.

 User will setup their key of the `value` in the desktop node's `Settings -> Task Settings`